philliard3/sigmod26-adaptive-streams/README.md

 nohup time env RUST_BACKTRACE=full LD_LIBRARY_PATH=$LD_LIBRARY_PATH bash ./run_face_configs_std.sh > face_std.log.txt 2>&1 &
 ```

-## ECG

 ## LLM
-You will need to copy the dataset file
+You will need to copy the dataset file to the folder you are running the experiment from (this should be llm_experiments).
 ```sh
 cd llm_experiments
 cp llm_data_splits/llm_original_distribution/boolq_dataset_dev_seed_0.jsonl ./boolq_dataset_dev.jsonl